 10 reasons to visit Oxford this summer

 Oxford is a popular destination for many, attracting students and tourists from all over the world.
-The city has so much to offer, from iconic English heritage to its quaint cafes and restaurants.
-If you needed more convincing, here are our top ten reasons to visit Oxford:
+The city has much to offer, from iconic English heritage to its quaint cafes and restaurants.
+If you needed more convincing, here are our top 10 reasons to visit Oxford:

-Established as an Oxbridge tradition since the 1880s, punting has retained its popularity as a pastime with residents, students and visitors alike.
+Established as an Oxbridge tradition since the 1880s, punting has retained its popularity in the area.
 There are several boathouses along the stunning River Cherwell where you can hire a punt and spend the afternoon relaxing on the river.
 Punting is ideal on a summer’s day when many usually bring a picnic or visit the riverside pub Victoria Arms for a traditional pub lunch.

 2. Covered Market

 The Covered Market is a must-see!
 Founded in 1774, the market houses numerous traditional stalls which will take you back to a different age.
-Popular stalls with younger visitors include Ben’s Cookies – arguably the best cookies in the UK – and Moo-Moo’s, a quirky milkshake and smoothie bar.
+Popular stalls with younger visitors include Ben’s Cookies and Moo-Moo’s, a quirky milkshake and smoothie bar.

 3. Location, Location, Location

-Only an hour away from Birmingham and London, Oxford benefits from fantastic transport links and offers the ideal base from which to experience more of the UK.
+Only an hour away from Birmingham and London by train, Oxford benefits from fantastic transport links and offers the ideal base from which to experience more of the UK.
 Oxford and its surroundings also provide shelter from the hustle and bustle of urban life, thanks to the pristine Oxford Green Belt and the very central Oxford University Parks.
-We highly suggest spending a day in the Cotswolds, a stunning protected landscape on Oxford’s doorstep.
+Also, the Cotswolds, a stunning protected landscape is on Oxford’s doorstep.

 Oxford is known as the ‘City of Dreaming Spires’ thanks to its iconic skyline.
-Many religious structures and university colleges were first built between the 11th – 15th centuries, and remain beautifully preserved today.
+Many religious structures and university colleges were first built between the 11 and 15 centuries, and remain beautifully preserved today.
 Its impressive stone spires, gruesome gargoyles, and Saxon tower are best admired on a sunny day.
 Taking a leisurely walk through Oxford’s side streets, one can feel transported back centuries.
 We also recommend admiring the beautiful city from above: St Mary’s Church Tower provides a breathtaking view of central Oxford and most notably the Radcliffe Camera.